KaiHe-CatOwner/LLM-for-Healthcare/README.md

 - Introduction
 - What LLMs Can Do for Healthcare?
 From Fundamental Tasks to Advanced Applications
-  - NER and RE for Healthcare
+  - NER and RE for Healthcare  Alpacare
   - Text Classification for Healthcare
   - Semantic Textual Similarity for Healthcare
   - Question Answering for Healthcare